SyncGM/console/README.md

 Advanced Usage
 -----------------------------------------------------------------------------
-  In order to activate the console, press F5 (by default -- this is able to configured in the configuration area).
+  In order to activate the console, press F5 (by default -- this is able to be configured in the configuration area).
 By default, one line of code is evaluated at a time.
 To stop the interactive interpreter and return to the game, simply use the `exit` method provided by the `Kernel` module.